 Coordinate or delegate to committee members logistics for all educational programs.

 Responsible for announcements in district calendar, school bulletin, and newspaper announcements.

 ARTICLE VI: COMMITTEES

 The Chair(s), with input from the Board, may create standing and special committees to promote the purpose and interest of SEPAC.
 Committee involvement shall be on a voluntary basis.
 Co-chairs shall be ex-officio members of all standing and special committees.
 Standing Committees include Parent Liaison Committee and Programming Committee.

 Parent Liaison Committee

-- Assist with announcements in district calendar, school bulletin, and newspapers.
+Responsible for announcements in district calendar, school bulletins, and newspapers.